 On the inland side of the great mountainous backbone of the Sultanate of Oman, where sands lap at the thresholds of farmlands, a string of border towns marks the zone of transition between nomadic and settled peoples.
 In the oasis villages of Oman, however, desert and village economies have mingled for ages to their mutual benefit.

-Running south from the Eastern Hajjar Mountains to Arabian Sea, the Wahiba Sands, described a Sand sea, stretches almost 200 kms in length and about 100 kms in width.
-The dunes rise above 100- 150 meters in different shades of colour and shifting sands, is the perfect place for both the romantic and the adventurous.
-A roller- coaster ride over the dunes would a thrilling fun especially for those who are first time visitors to the desert.
+Running south from the Eastern Hajjar Mountains to the Arabian Sea, the Wahiba Sands, described a Sand sea, stretches almost 200 km in length and about 100 km in width.
+The dunes rise above 100- 150 meters in different shades of color and shifting sands, is the perfect place for both the romantic and the adventurous.
+A roller- coaster ride over the dunes would a thrilling fun especially for those who are first-time visitors to the desert.

-If you manage to come early, enjoy spectacular suset over the dunes!
-You will certainly enjoy the ambience and of course the BBQ dinner.
+If you manage to come early, enjoy spectacular sunsets over the dunes!
+You will certainly enjoy the ambiance and of course the BBQ dinner.

-Getting up early in the morning provides you a fantastic opportunity to explore the dunes by foot or to just watch the shifting colours of the dunes.
-We now say good bye to the desert.
+Getting up early in the morning provides you a fantastic opportunity to explore the dunes by foot or to just watch the shifting colors of the dunes.
+We now say goodbye to the desert.

 Turning left, you will first take the winding road up to Wadi Bani Khalid.
 The Wadi has several beautiful mountain formations and landscapes.
 The walk to the pools of Wadi Bani Khalid is quite interesting, along the falaj (small irrigation canals) and past mango trees and other crops.

-Farmers in the area, despite the rough terrains, have managed to cultivate land at the foothills of the mountains by using the water streams to irrigate the crops.
-This is quite a refreshing visit; and you would be able enjoy a swim in the waters here.
+Farmers in the area, despite the rough terrains, have managed to cultivate the land at the foothills of the mountains by using the water streams to irrigate the crops.
+This is quite a refreshing visit, and you would be able to enjoy a swim in the waters here.